ibrahim-mestadi/pushes-Automating/README.md

 # pushes-Automating
-a bash Script to automat pushs with one command
+A bash Script to automat pushs with one command

 ## Why this Script